Adapted from Dwarf- MTG Wiki, Dwarf - Pathfinder Wiki and Dwarf Ancestry- Archives of Nethys

 Geodans are defined by their unyielding will and their innate talent for construction, engineering, and resource extraction.
 They view the galaxy not as a hostile void, but as a vast quarry of raw materials and untapped potential, waiting to be shaped by their prodigious skill.
 Every rock face holds a secret, every gas giant a resource, and every derelict a salvage opportunity.
 Their ambition drives them to excavate, forge, and construct monuments to their industrious spirit, from subterranean city-fortresses to colossal orbital shipyards.
 The concept of the Dei pack and the Yom resonates with them as a tangible measure of raw material and labor, a fundamental unit of their meticulous economic calculations.

 Geodan society is fundamentally organized into powerful Industrial Guilds.
-These guilds are not merely trade associations; they are the bedrock of Geodan civilization, coordinating every aspect of their existence – from government and military to economic production for entire star systems.
+These guilds are not merely trade associations; they are the bedrock of Geodan civilization, coordinating every aspect of their existence, from government and military to economic production for entire star systems.
 A single Grand Guild might oversee an entire Cluster, its directives shaping the lives of billions.
+Loyalty to one's guild is paramount, often superseding even loyalty to family or one's own planet.

 The Frontier: The most audacious Geodan explorers and wildcat miners venture into the uncharted Frontier.
 These are the true pioneers, establishing solitary outposts in dangerous new systems, seeking veins of rare minerals, or remnants of ancient technology hidden in uncharted space.
 Life here is brutal, demanding constant innovation and unwavering resilience against the unknown.